The forest and wood products industry plays a vital part in the Victorian economy, creating jobs and opportunities for the state.

 The industry is a major driver of economic activity and jobs in Victoria, generating $7.11 billion of sales and service income annually.
 Much of the income generated by the industry remains in local communities, particularly so in regional Victoria.

-Victoria’s forest and wood products industry supports crucial infrastructure in the regions producing many economic and community benefits, including fire management and suppression, recreation and tourism.
+Victoria’s forest, fibre and wood products industry supports crucial infrastructure in the regions producing many economic and community benefits, including fire management and suppression, recreation and tourism.

 Operating in a high cost economy is a business challenge that is especially demanding for trade-exposed industries in Australia, such as the forest and wood products industry.

-Victorian forest and wood products industry participants produce a wide range of product types from superb quality appearance and structural grade timbers through to woodchips and all paper types for the Australian and international markets.
+Victorian forest, fibre and wood products industry participants produce a wide range of product types from superb quality appearance and structural grade timbers through to woodchips and all paper types for the Australian and international markets.
 60% of respondents to the 2016 VAFI Members Survey export their products.

-Australia’s trade in wood products increased in 2014-15 with imports increasing by 10% to $5.1 billion and exports by 9.6% to $2.8 billion.
 The international trade of forest products is a key influence on Australia’s forest and wood products sector.
 Overall, Australia imports more forest products than it exports, with an average trade deficit of $2 billion in value per year.
+The total value of wood and paper product exports in 2015–16 was $3.1 billion and the total value of imports was $5.5 billion (ABARES Australia’s Forests at a Glance 2017).

 While imported forest products increase competition for Australian manufacturers, they will remain a key part of the industry.
 Imported products provide an important resource for construction and other applications, particularly where products in demand are not, or cannot, be processed or manufactured in Australia.